Additional Information for Parents

 We request that campers leave all items of sentimental or monetary value at home (i.e., collector cards, hand held video games, sports equipment, money, etc.).
 Phones and other electronic devices are prohibited during camp activities.
 Inappropriate items brought to Argo Adventure Kids Camp will be confiscated, locked in the camp recreation office until check-out and requested not to be brought back.

-Recreation and Wellness is not responsible for lost or stolen items.
+Recreation is not responsible for lost or stolen items.

 Argo Adventure Kids Camp understands that there will be times when every camper has a difficult day.
 First and foremost, the camp staff desires to resolve any issues and conflicts between and among campers and keep all campers involved in all activities.